-This is a collection of miniature rooms, scenes and vignettes that I've worked on over the years along with the fictional and non-fictional stories that bring them to life.
+A collection of miniature rooms, scenes and vignettes that I created on over the years, along with the fictional and non-fictional stories that bring them to life.
 I'm always starting new projects and rediscovering previous work, so this feature will continue to grow.

 Everyday Moments.
 Everyday Life.

 Some of life's simplest pleasures live in the everyday.
 These small moments can take on greater meaning and become really big when they come to life in miniature.

 'Special Delivery for You' Doors and halls really are the space between.